NillionNetwork/nillion-python-starter/README.md

 Welcome to the start of your Nillion developer journey.

 This repo corresponds to the Nillion Python quickstart.
-To get started with Nillion head over to the [Python QuickStart docs](https://docs.nillion.com/python-quickstart).
+To get started with Nillion head over to the [Python QuickStart docs](https://docs.nillion.com/python-quickstart) and follow the quickstart guide.